iterative/dvc.org/static/docs/commands-reference/pull.md

       -T, --all-tags        Fetch cache for all tags.
       -d, --with-deps       Fetch cache for all dependencies of the specified target.
+      -f, --force           Do not prompt when removing working directory files.
 ```

 ## Examples